sfeister/twang/README.md

 test_debugger.py | Combined test intended for comprehensive debugging laserharp.py | Runs the laser harp as a playable instrument

-## Circuit diagrams
-You will need to build certain circuits before running the Python scripts; for example, you can't test the calibration button if it's not wired to the Pi Zero!
-Circuit and connections diagrams for the five-string laser harp are available, as a PDF, in the "diagrams" directory.
-You can follow these diagrams to construct the physical circuits that go along with this Python code.

-The diagrams were made using the free, open-source vector graphics software [Inkscape](https://www.audacityteam.org/).
-Vector graphics (.svg format) for circuit elements, warning symbols, and more were gathered from [Wikimedia Commons] (https://commons.wikimedia.org) and incorporated into the laser harp diagrams.
-I found this [collection of electrical symbols](https://commons.wikimedia.org/wiki/File:Electrical_symbols_library.svg) particularly helpful.

-## Physical construction
+## Credits
-To physically build the five-string laser harp, you should follow instructions on [our Hackaday project page](https://hackaday.io/project/28159).
-As of Spring 2018, we are in the process of writing our instructions, so stay 'tuned'!
+This project was created by Alex Wulff (DeAnza Academy of Technology and the Arts), Scott Feister (University of Chicago), and Phil Hampton (California State University Channel Islands).
+We originally designed, built, and interactively displayed the five-string laser harp for K-8 children at the [CSUCI Annual Science Carnival](https://www.csuci.edu/sciencecarnival/) in November 2017.
+It was a big hit, so we have decided to develop it into a middle school project!

-## Sound samples
+### Sound samples
 Audio samples included in this repository were downloaded from the Philharmonia Orchestra, then snipped and amplified in the free, open-source [Audacity audio editor](https://www.audacityteam.org/).
+Each note is exported as a .wav file and saved in the "sounds" directory.

 More freely useable sound samples are available at: http://www.philharmonia.co.uk/explore/sound_samples

+### Circuit diagrams
+We made the laser harp circuit diagrams using the free, open-source vector graphics software [Inkscape](https://www.audacityteam.org/).
+Vector graphics (*.svg* format) for circuit elements, warning symbols, and more were gathered from [Wikimedia Commons](https://commons.wikimedia.org) and incorporated into the laser harp diagrams.
+I found this [collection of electrical symbols](https://commons.wikimedia.org/wiki/File:Electrical_symbols_library.svg) and this [laser warning symbol](https://commons.wikimedia.org/wiki/File:Laser-symbol.svg) particularly helpful.